Industrial Engineering Technology

 Industrial Engineering Technology, Certificate of Achievement

-The Industrial Engineering Certificate of Achievement is a 44 -credit hour diploma consisting of foundational courses introduction to manufacturing, industrial electricity, maintenance practices, process controls, industrial power systems, and machining courses.
+The Industrial Engineering Certificate of Achievement is a 44-credit hour program consisting of the core technical courses of the IET AAS degree.
 Students graduating with a Certificate of Achievement can expect to enter the job market as entry-level technicians.

 Program Outcomes